cirosantilli/ruby-cheat/README.md

 <https://github.com/sstephenson/rbenv>

 As of 2014-03, has 2x more stars than RVM.

-##rvm
+It is much more recent than RVM (2 years vs 4 for RVM).

+##RVM

 Ruby version manager: <https://github.com/wayneeseguin/rvm>

 Recognizes Gemfile's `ruby` lines and automatically changes the ruby version to match it.

-Install RVM and a ruby version:
+Basic install command you will want to use most of the time:

     curl -L https://get.rvm.io | bash -s stable source ~/.rvm/scripts/rvm
     rvm install 2.1.1

 Log out, login, and it will work well on all new shells.

-This seems to generate instructions to the system's package manager to install build dependency programs, such as build tools.
-Works on a clean Ubuntu 12.04.

 The RVM install adds to `bash_profile`: